 Make sure not to use more than 6 ratings as they are what your participants will see first.
-This step should be quick and concise, otherwise the respondent will get bored and will not be motivated to continue.
-Questions – get insights
+This step should be quick and concise, otherwise, the respondent will get bored and will not be motivated to continue.

-The most important part of the form is the Questions as they allow you to get valuable insights and precise idea on what worked well and what didn’t exactly blow the participants’ minds during the workshop.
+The most important part of the form is the Questions as they allow you to get valuable insights and precise ideas on what worked well and what didn’t exactly blow the participants’ minds during the workshop.
 This is your chance to ask about all the parts and details of the event.
 Want to make your form fun and engaging?
-Here are our advice to you:
+Here is our advice to you:

 - Use logical conditions to ask the right question to the right participant.